cakephp/docs/en/core-libraries/caching.rst

     FileEngine is always the default cache engine.
 In the past a number of people had difficulty setting up and deploying APC correctly both in cli + web.
     Using files should make setting up CakePHP simpler for new developers.

+.. versionchanged:: 2.5
+    The Memcached engine was added.
+And the Memecache engine was deprecated.

 Regardless of the CacheEngine you choose to use, your application interacts with :php:class:`Cache` in a consistent manner.
 This means you can easily swap cache engines